ACT Science Section

 ACT Science Test Skills

-According to ACT, the Science test "measures the interpretation, analysis, evaluation, reasoning, and problem-solving skills required in the natural sciences."
-Important skills in the Interpretation of Data reporting category include finding and analyzing information, understanding graphs and tables, comparing data, establishing mathematical relationships, and combining information from multiple sources.
-The Scientific Investigation reporting category is based on understanding experimental design and methods, finding experimental similarities and differences, and determining hypotheses.
-The Evaluating Models, Inferences, and Experimental Results reporting category tests students' ability to identify implications, assumptions, characteristics, and predictions of models as well as how they support or undermine hypotheses.
+ACT frames the Science test as a gauge of how well students read and interpret scientific information, weigh and evaluate it, and reason their way through problems in the natural sciences.
+Interpretation of Data leans on finding and analyzing information, reading graphs and tables, comparing data, working out mathematical relationships, and pulling together information from several sources.
+Scientific Investigation rests on understanding experimental design and methods, spotting how experiments are alike and different, and forming hypotheses.
+Evaluation of Models, Inferences, and Experimental Results asks students to identify the implications, assumptions, features, and predictions of models and to judge whether findings support or undermine a hypothesis.

 ACT Science Test Scoring and Benchmark Data